 \onecolumngrid

 \twocolumngrid \textit{\textbf{E1.} Conductance along $z$-direction with $d_{x^{2}-y^{2}}$-wave AMs}.---The conductance along $z$-direction for a superconducting AM junction with $d_{x^{2}-y^{2}}$-wave altermagnetism is presented in Fig.\,\ref{Fig1_EM}.
-In the case of the momentum dependent conductance at zero bias $\bar\sigma(\tilde{\bm{k}},eV=0)$ shown in Fig.\,\ref{Fig1_EM}(a), it develops high intensity values along the diagonals $k_{x}=\pm k_{y}$ in contrast to the case of $d_{xy}$-wave altermagnetism having large values at $k_{x,y}=0$, see Fig.\,\ref{Fig2}(a).
+In the case of the momentum dependent conductance at zero-bias voltage $\bar\sigma(\tilde{\bm{k}},eV=0)$ in Fig.\,\ref{Fig1_EM}(a), it develops high intensity values along the diagonals $k_{x}=\pm k_{y}$ in contrast to the case of $d_{xy}$-wave altermagnetism having large values at $k_{x,y}=0$, see Fig.\,\ref{Fig2}(a).
 These large zero-bias conductance values reveal the emergence of crossed flat bands in the [001] surface of superconducting AMs with $d_{x^{2}-y^{2}}$-wave altermagnetism.
 As noted in the main text, $\bar\sigma(\tilde{\bm{k}},eV=0)$ also reflects the BFS, seen as an area that surrounds the crossed flat band in Fig.\,\ref{Fig1_EM}(a).
 Between the BFS and the area of the crossed flat band appears a darkish region, which is gapped and quasiparticles acquire vanishing velocity and hence vanishing conductance.
 Interestingly, $\bar\sigma(\tilde{\bm{k}},eV=0)$ acquires a unique dependence on its zero-bias normal state counterpart: $\bar\sigma(\tilde{\bm{k}},eV=0)$ is roughly given by $2\bar{\sigma}_{\rm N}^{0}$, $\bar{\sigma}_{\rm N}^{1}$, and $\bar{\sigma}_{\rm N}^{2}$ for the regime with crossed flat bands, BFSs, and gapped region, respectively; see S2 in \cite{SM}.
-Also, the total conductance $\sigma(eV)$ varies from a very peaked profile at zero bias in the absence of $d_{x^{2}-y^{2}}$-wave altermagnetism to a reduced but visible peak at finite as the altermagnetic strength increases and surpasses the pair potential [Fig.\,\ref{Fig1_EM}(b)].
+Also, the total conductance $\sigma(eV)$ varies from a very peaked profile at zero bias in the absence of $d_{x^{2}-y^{2}}$-wave altermagnetism to a reduced but visible peak at finite as the altermagnetic strength increases and surpasses the magnitude of the pair potential [Fig.\,\ref{Fig1_EM}(b)].
 Thus, the reduced peaked profile manifests the formation of crossed flat bands on the [001] surface.

-\textit{\textbf{E2.} Projected density of states on the [001] surface}.---We have seen that the gapless structure of the energy dispersion in Eq.\,(\ref{EkBdG}) originates from BFSs.
+\textit{\textbf{E2.} Bulk density of states along the [001] direction}.--- We have seen that the gapless structure of the energy dispersion in Eq.\,(\ref{EkBdG}) originates from BFSs.
 It is thus expected that the density of states (DOS) enhances due to BFSs.
 To show this, we calculate the bulk DOS as